skippyr/river-dreams/README.md

 					<li>Download this repository to a directory in your machine.</li>
 					<p>If you installed <code>git</code>, you can download it with the following command:</p>
 					<pre><code>git clone --depth=1 https://github.com/skippyr/river_dreams ${HOME}/.config/zsh/themes/river_dreams</code></pre>
 					<p>This command will clone this repository to the directory <code>${HOME}/.config/zsh/themes/river_dreams</code>, however feel free to change it to whatever directory seems formidable for you when you use the command.
-Just remember its path you have because you will need it for the next step.
-The flag <code>--depth</code> with value <code>1</code> specifies to <code>git</code> that you only want to download the last commit, instead of the whole commit tree as it does by default.</p>
+Just remember its path you have because you will need it for the next step.</p>
+					<p>The flag <code>--depth</code> with value <code>1</code> specifies to <code>git</code> that you only want to download the last commit, instead of the whole commit tree as it does by default.</p>
 					<p>If you did not install <code>git</code>, you can download the repository from its page on GitHub.
 Just access the page of the project there, then click on the button labeled <code>Code</code> on the top of the page, then click on the button labeled <code>Download ZIP</code> that will be in the floating menu that appears.
 This will download a ZIP file, you just have to unzip it in the directory you want it to be.</p>
 					<li>Add a source rule in your ZSH configuration file at <code>${HOME}/.zshrc</code> to source the theme file <code>river_dreams.zsh-theme</code> that is in the repository's root directory that you have just downloaded.
 Here is the rule to use:</li>
 					<pre><code>source ~/.config/zsh/themes/river_dreams/river_dreams.zsh-theme</code></pre>